lunchbag/hugo-blog/content/posts/new-beginnings.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Lifestyle_business), a lifestyle business is "a business set up and run by its founders primarily with the aim of sustaining a particular level of income and no more; or to provide a foundation from which to enjoy a particular lifestyle".

 This is inherently a different path from raising money or joining an accelerator meant to prep you for investors.
-It is a business that allows you financial freedom without venture investment and excessive administrative overhead that comes with running a traditional business.
-Staying independent (that is, not accepting investments and not giving up equity in your business) affords you the ultimate freedom of autonomy in all aspects of your business.
+Instead, a lifestyle business can help you reach financial freedom without venture investment and excessive administrative overhead that comes with running a traditional business.
+Staying independent (that is, not accepting investments and not giving up equity in your company) affords you the ultimate freedom of autonomy in all aspects of your business.

 Ideally, a lifestyle business is set up to eventually run sustainably with minimal intervention.
-For all intents and purposes, we're going to be focusing on tech-forward businesses, typically SaaS (software-as-a-service).
+For all intents and purposes, we're going to be focusing on tech-forward businesses, including but not limited to SaaS (software-as-a-service).

 ## Introducing: Picnic Collective, Inc